 SYMBOL cards (including FREE cards).

-The player who completes his dream of 10 SYMBOL cards and puts down the WAKE-UP card wins the game.
-This gives 5 POINTS.
+The player who completes a dream of 10 SYMBOL cards and then places the WAKE-UP card wins the game.
+This earns 5 POINTS.

-C_02_ For this level, players do not worry about MAGIC CODES or groups.
+C_02: At this level, players do not need to worry about MAGIC CODES or groups.

-Players take turns placing a SYMBOL card in the centre of the table.
+Players take turns placing a SYMBOL card in the center of the table.

-The aim of this level is to create a DREAM that is unique to "all" the players.
+The objective of this level is to create a single DREAM shared by all players.

-Each player must place a symbol card in the current common DREAM. card face up.
+Each player must place one SYMBOL card face up in the current common DREAM.

-Optional: players can justify their choice of SYMBOL cards (including FREE cards).
+Optional: players may justify their choice of SYMBOL cards (including FREE cards).

-Minimum of 10 SYMBOL and/or FREE cards for this dream.
+A minimum of 10 SYMBOL and/or FREE cards is required for this dream.

-The player who lays down the WAKE UP card wins the game.
-This gives 5 points.
+The player who places the WAKE-UP card wins the game.
+This earns 5 points.

 LEVEL 3